 • Not having every light on in the house after 6pm.
 The body responds to light as if it is day time and this can delay the proper production of melatonin, a sleep hormone that is necessary for you to be able to fall asleep and stay asleep

 One last thing that is important to note here is that there is no optimal amount of sleep, there is only an optimal amount of sleep for YOU.
 Some people only need 7hrs, some people need up to 10hrs per night.
 The idea is to get enough to where you feel best.

 It should also be noted here that “more is better” isn’t true.
-You will not be gaining any advantage sleeping 12hrs a night if your body doesn’t need to for adequate recovery.
+You will not be gaining any advantage of sleeping 12 hours a night if your body doesn’t need to for adequate recovery.
 Simply waking up without an alarm is ensuring you are doing it right.

 I say calories because calories in and of themselves are more important than the macronutrients they are being derived from.
 The total greater energy load you are getting in is more important than where they are coming from, provided you aren’t completely screwing it up and running a dumb meal plan that makes no sense for performance.

 Although with calories, the “more is better” strategy is true but only up to a point.
 You want to be taking in as many calories as possible, but it’s no excuse to start gaining body fat, that’s completely counterproductive to hockey performance.

 On a long-term macronutrient importance scale for recovery, it would run like this:

 Protein → Carbohydrates → Fat